-In addition to maternity leave, optional leave without pay for childcare can be granted up to 3 years.
-According to Article 99 of the Code, such leave can be received by the father or mother of the child, and if the child is left without parental care, then by the next of kin, i.e. who will actually be involved in the upbringing of the child.
+In addition to maternity leave, optional leave without pay for childcare can be granted for up to 3 years.
+According to Article 99 of the Code, such leave can be received by the father or mother of the child, and if the child is left without parental care, then by the next of kin, i.e., who will be involved in the upbringing of the child.

 |For non-working women||For working women|

 |One-time state benefits for the birth of a child|

 |One-time social payment for cases of loss of income due to pregnancy and childbirth, adoption of a newborn child (children)|

 |Monthly social allowance for child care upon reaching one year||Monthly social benefit in case of loss of income in connection with childcare upon reaching the age of one year|

 Working women participating in the compulsory social insurance system are entitled to social benefits (that is, for whom the employer pays social contributions).

 Calculating a lump sum payment for parental leave – This social benefit is only for working women.
 The amount is determined by social deductions for the last 12 months before the onset of social risk, regardless of the worked period.
 The payment amount can be found by multiplying the average monthly income for the last 12 months from which social contributions have been paid by the corresponding number of days of incapacity for work and subtracting 10% for pension contributions.

 To calculate the payment amount, divide the total income for the last 2 years (as evidenced by social contributions) by 24 months, then multiply by 0.4 and subtract 10% of the pension contributions.

 This is a monthly insurance payment due to the employee as compensation for damage related to loss of earnings (income) by the employee in connection with the degree of loss of occupational capacity from 30% to 100% inclusively shall be carried out by the insurer.